-The Water Permit requires bird and fish surveys for the first 3 years after completion of the wetlands.
-Surveys were carried out on 4 occasions.
-Table 7 documents the results, including the prebuild survey of 19 July 2018.
+The Water Permit required fish surveys for the first 3 years after completion of the wetlands.
+The last of these was completed in 2021.
+Spring bird counts are ongoing.
+Table 7 documents the results of bird surveys, including the pre-build survey of 19 July 2018.

-Good numbers of waterfowl were counted.
-At the time, this area and associated small streams, was being used as feeding, loafing and roosting habitat.
-Bird counts during the 2020/21 year recorded 22 different species present.
-This marks the first year that the bird count was expanded to include other species, including passerine and forest species.
-Encouragingly, this year's results show continued bird presence at the wetlands.
+This year's results show continued bird presence at the wetlands, not only of waterfowl, but also passerine and forest species.
 The wetlands are located at the base of the high terrace, as are sheltered from the prevailing SW wind.
 This fact may contribute to the high use by many bird species.

 Of particular note is the increasing use of the dead willows on the Terrace Wetland by Royal Spoonbills and Little Shags.
-The nesting colony of both species continues to expand with Royal Spoonbills having seven nests and Little Shags 13 nests.
+The nesting colony of both species continues to expand with Royal Spoonbills having 12 nests and Little Shags 6 nests.
 This season the Wetlands have also become a Paradise Shelduck moulting site with up to 500 of this species present for a three week period.